Easy Eggless Mini Cheesecakes

 For the Graham Cracker Crust:

-• Graham cracker crumbs: You can use pre-packaged graham crackers crumbs or buy the graham crackers and crush them yourself in a food processor.
+• Graham cracker crumbs: You can use pre-packaged graham cracker crumbs or buy the graham crackers and crush them yourself in a food processor.

 • Melted butter: The butter will moisten the crumbs and bind the mixture together.